brammittendorff/Craft-CMS-Frontend-Profile-Image-Saver/README.md

 url=[IMAGE URL]

-and it will be automaticly saved as your loggedin userprofile image
+and it will be automaticly saved as your logged in userprofile image